 INSERT INTO TheLikeTest VALUES ('Anytext','Anytext');

-First, we run the following SQL statement for the column of datatype VARCHAR:
+We will run the SQL statement for the column with the VARCHAR data type.

-Next, we execute the same query on the column of data type CHAR:
+Next, we will execute the identical query on the column with a CHAR data type.

 SELECT TheChar FROM TheLikeTest WHERE TheChar LIKE '%t';